HomeGuidesReferenceLearn

 The Expo SDK picks up where the React Native core libraries end.
 It provides access to a lot of device and system functionality such as audio, barcode scanning, camera, calendar, contacts, video, and so on.
 It also adds other powerful libraries like updates, maps, OAuth authentication tools, and more.
 For more information, see how we decide what goes into the Expo SDK.

-To use a library from the Expo SDK, find the one you are looking for in the API Reference or through the documentation Search bar.
+To use a library from the Expo SDK, find the one you are looking for in the API reference or use the documentation search.

 Are you using this library in a bare React Native app?

-If you initialized your app using npx react-native init and you don't have the expo package installed in it yet, refer to the installing Expo modules guide.
+If you initialized your app using npx react-native init and you don't have the expo package installed in it yet, see the installing Expo modules guide for more information.

 Terminal